zyquon/comfyui-stash/README.md

 ComfyUI-Stash provides nodes for [ComfyUI][comfyui] to access content within [Stash][stash], the organizer for *gentlemens' special-interest content*.

+These nodes let you easily use Stash content in your Comfy workflow.

 ![Image by Tag](./doc/image-by-tag.png)

-If you have Stash, these nodes let you easily use Stash content in your Comfy work.

 ## Installing and Using